-- If you don’t have existing cyber coverage, consider Data Security and Privacy Breach Insurance.
+If you don’t have existing cyber coverage, consider Data Security & Privacy Breach Insurance.
 A comprehensive policy can help offset some of the potential financial loss from legal fees, damages, and associated expenses.
 To learn more, click here.

 The Best Practice: Customized Coverage for HRPA Members

 For most Independent Practitioners, exposure to risk—and the best practices to mitigate those risks—depends on the roles you undertake for clients.
 But the best practice of all, no matter what you do or who you work with, is insurance.

 With nearly a decade of serving HRPA members, PROLINK understands the unique threats you face like no one else.
 Our Professional Insurance solutions are custom-tailored for the HR industry and will help you protect your business from risk, even if the claims made against you are groundless.
 Plus, as a full-service brokerage, we can provide you with comprehensive coverage for all of your professional needs, including:

 - Professional Liability Insurance: Protects you (and your business) from allegations of errors, omissions, or negligence committed within the scope of your professional activities.
 Click here to learn more!